-Over the past few years Knowledge Graphs have taken off at many organizations.
-Are knowledge graphs a new concept or is it the evolution of an older concept called Knowledge Maps.
+Over the past few years, Knowledge Graphs have taken off at many organizations.
+Are knowledge graphs a new concept or is it the evolution of an older concept called Knowledge Maps?
 Let’s look more closely at both.

 A Knowledge Graph (K-Graph) as it turns out is described in many ways.
-It has its roots as imbedded intelligence within a Google Search.
+It has its roots as embedded intelligence within a Google Search.
 This intelligence exposes the “thing” you searched for and their relationship between other similar or related “things”.
 A more general description of a Knowledge Graph comes from “Towards a Definition of Knowledge Graphs”, which states “A knowledge graph acquires and integrates information into an ontology and applies a reasoner to derive new knowledge”.
 I would suggest reading the article to form a clearer definition of a knowledge graph (they provide several examples).

 Constructing the Knowledge Graph

-A K-Graph is essentially a data structure that allows you to contextualize entities and organize those correlations between entities or multiple type of entities.
+A K-Graph is essentially a data structure that allows you to contextualize entities and organize those correlations between entities or multiple types of entities.
 A sample process of constructing a knowledge graph consists of Collecting and analyzing your data, Data Extraction & Integration, Data Linking & Enrichment, Storage, Querying & Inferencing, Search and Visualization.
 An excellent tutorial on K-Graphs can be found at Metaphacts: Getting Started with Knowledge Graphs.

 At a time when organizations need to ‘know what they know’ and use that knowledge effectively, the size and geographic reach of many of them, along with the proliferation of data, information and knowledge make it especially difficult to locate existing knowledge and get it to where it is needed.
 Once you let employees leave, you run the risk of pertinent knowledge leaving with them.
 The focus of the knowledge mapping effort should center on the employees within the organizations.
 Mapping responsibilities, expertise and the products employees produce will help gain an understanding of the know-how within the organization and if that know-how is valuable to the organization going forward.